-If surveyed Germans would rank internal processes﹣how the work is done﹣just after people as the most critical factor to the success of any company.
-At times, however, it can appear that people are asked to serve processes more than processes are asked to serve people.
+If surveyed Germans would rank internal processes﹣how the work is done﹣just after people as the most critical success factor.
+However, often it seems that people serve processes more than processes serve people.

 Deductive vs. Inductive

 Deductive thinking is by inference.
 The conclusion about particulars follows necessarily from general or universal premises.
 German processes and procedures are arrived at more deductively, based on standards and norms, which provide guidance on how to do the work.

 Guaranty vs. Tool